videojs/admin/GOVERNANCE.md

 These are nominated by existing Collaborators and their nominations are discussed during the monthly TSC meeting.

-Community Collaborators who are inactive in the project for a period of 6 months or more are considered to have resigned their status and their access will be revoked.
+Community Collaborators who are inactive in the project for a period of one year or more are considered to have resigned their status and their access will be revoked.

 #### Core Collaborators